c4cs/c4cs.github.io/_lectures/w18/week1.markdown

 - One homework every week except the last week
 - (Yes there is homework this week)
-- Due at 10PM every Saturday
-]
+- Due the last minute of the second Wednesday after class ]

 .column-33[